DenisGorbachev/money-tree/README.md

 **[How to play](#how-to-play) | [Example](#example-playthrough) | [Referrals](#referral-system) | [FAQ](#faq)**

-The Money Tree is a game where your capital grows by 1% each minute, but there is a small chance of fire that burns the whole stack
+The Money Tree is a game where your capital grows by +1% each minute, but there is a small chance of fire that burns the whole tree.

 ## How to play